 Online stores provide customers access to a wide range of products they might not have access to in traditional brick-and-mortar stores, depending on their location.
 By shopping online, consumers also can compare prices.
 However, online shopping is about more than just finding the best price; it’s also about efficient shipping and an overall positive customer experience.

 On the seller’s side, online shopping opens up a whole new customer base that isn’t limited to a specific region.
 Though this creates the potential for much higher sales margins, it does come with a few challenges.
 Overselling, for example, is a common problem among online merchants.
 This happens when the merchant receives more orders for an item than they have the inventory to fulfill.
 They are then forced to contact their customers to tell them that the item is out of stock or shipping will be delayed.
 Both options can lead to low customer satisfaction levels and potential lost sales.

 All it takes is one angry customer to write a bad review that could dissuade other customers from buying your products.

-The larger the inventory an online business has to manage, the higher the risk for problems.
-If you’re currently trying to manage your inventory directly and you’re experiencing these and other issues, it might be time to consider a fulfillment center.
+The larger an online business’s inventory, the higher the risk for problems.
+It might be time to consider a fulfillment center if you’re currently trying to manage your inventory directly and experiencing these and other issues.

 How Does a Fulfillment Center Compare to a Warehouse?